Are you hearing the voice of your intuition? Or, is that inner voice silent? Do you want to be more in touch with your intuition?

 The result is a deeper awareness of intuition in waking consciousness.
 This intuitive state operates outside the realm of the analytical mind.
 This awareness level is ever-present and is what Jiddu Krishnamurti (3) refers to as “choice-less action.”
 Similarly, Zen Buddhism has at the center of its practice, learning how to act without consciously choosing.
-Hearing your intuition’s voice is a natural outcome of silencing the mind.
+Hearing the voice of your intuition is a natural outcome of silencing the mind.

 Messages from Your Soul

-So, once we stop the internal chatter, we need to learn how to encourage our souls’ messages to come through.
+So, once you stop the internal chatter, you can learn to encourage messages from your soul.